 Change management refers to how change and development is managed within a business.
 There are many types of change, and reasons for it, that a company might pursue.
 Technology has become one of the biggest drivers of change, as well as a significant aid to the change process.
 It can be both the cause for, and a way to smooth, a change project.

-Our white paper, Overcoming resistance to change: implementing new technology, has been written with skills and employability providers in mind, as they seek to adopt new technologies to future-proof their organisations.
+We have created a change management white paper, Overcoming resistance to change: implementing new technology.
+It has been written with skills and employability providers in mind, as they seek to adopt new technologies to future-proof their organisations.
 The paper covers:

 Introduction to change management

 Change will always cause some form of resistance.
 But some organisational changes may be more challenging for employees to accept.
 If the change being pursued is likely to cause a strong resistance, the best place to begin is probably Lewin’s Force Field Analysis, which supports the creation of a clear picture of the scale of resistance to, and the leverage management teams have to demonstrate benefits of, the change being pursued.
 However, before getting started it is first helpful to understand how and why humans react to, and process, change in the way they do (and how to influence that behaviour).

 An insight in to some of the key heuristics to take into account when planning organisational change, including representativeness, availability, simulation, negative bias, and anchoring.
 The paper also takes you through Kubler-Ross’s Change Curve.